noelwelsh/noelwelsh.com/posts/2019-07-22-scalabridge-season-one.md

 * _mentors_ to teach the students; and
 * _curriculum material_ for the mentors to teach.

 Our venues were provided by Scala employers around London.
 Most venues were also able to provide food.
-Huge thanks to the Guardian, iTV, Permutive, Elsevier, Depop, and Thoughtworks for hosting us!
+Huge thanks to the Guardian, iTV, Permutive, Elsevier, Depop, and Equal Experts for hosting us!

 Our mentors came from the Scala community in London.
 Finding them was fairly easy as we could leverage our existing network.
 We discovered we tended to acquire new mentors with each new venue we visited, as the developers there saw how much fun it was!